zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 ![Browsing the local development environment](/images/staticSiteDeploy/runningLocally.png)

 ## <a name="deploy"></a>Deploy template to Heroku

 You will now deploy the plain site from your local development environment to Heroku.
-First you will need to create an application within Heroku using the Heroku [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) installed with the Heroku toolbelt.
+First, open a new tab in terminal and navigate to your site's directory, or cancel the local server in your existing terminal tab with `control-c`.
+Next you will need to create an application within Heroku using the Heroku [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) installed with the Heroku toolbelt.

 {% terminal %}
 $heroku login